Yemnis/zip-application/README.md

   - react-dropzone
   - axios
   - typescript
-  - sass (if using SCSS for styling)
+  - sass

 ## Installation

-1. Create a new directory for your project, navigate to it, and run `npm init -y` to generate a `package.json` file.
-2. Install the required dependencies by running the following command:
+1. Install the required dependencies by running the following command: `npm install react react-dom react-dropzone axios typescript sass --save
+`

-3. Set up your TypeScript project by running `tsc --init` to generate a `tsconfig.json` file.
+2. If needed, set up your TypeScript project by running `tsc --init` to generate a `tsconfig.json` file.
-4. Create a `src` folder in your project directory and create an `App.tsx` file within it.
-Copy the provided TypeScript code into the `App.tsx` file.
-5. If you're using SCSS for styling, create a `styles` folder inside the `src` folder, and create an `app.scss` file within it.
-Copy the provided SCSS code into the `app.scss` file.

 ## Running the app locally

-1. In your terminal, navigate to the project directory and run the following command to start the development server:
+1. In your terminal, navigate to the project directory and run the following command to start the development server: `npm start`

 2. The app will run on `http://localhost:3000` (or another port, depending on your setup).
 Open this URL in your browser to interact with the app.